AdobeDocs/experience-platform.en/help/segmentation/api/segment-definitions.md

 ## Delete a specific segment definition {#delete}

-You can request to delete the specified segment definition by making a DELETE request to the `/segment/definitions` endpoint and providing the ID of the segment definition you wish to delete in the request path.
+You can request to delete a specific segment definition by making a DELETE request to the `/segment/definitions` endpoint and providing the ID of the segment definition you wish to delete in the request path.

 **API format**